KelseySteele/P6-Feed-Reader/README.md

 expect(entryElement).toBeDefined;

-This worked.
 I knew from this that this “entryElement” would only be defined if it were within the div.feed element.

 After looking at these variables, I simplified it down into one variable.
-This is what it looks like now:
+This is what it looked like originally:

 var feedContainer = $('div.feed.article.article.entry');

+After my code was reviewed, it was pointed out that the feed container always has an object defined, but it doesn’t necessarily mean that the object contains anything.

+In order to fix this, I kept in mind that the “entry” element, within the feed class would only exist within the feed class.
+So, I ran a test that expected the element with the class name of “entry” to be defined.
+I also created a test that expected the length of the html content of the “entry” class to be greater than 0.
+I deleted the “feedContainer” variable and replaced it with a variable called “entry”, which is equal to “$('.entry')”.

 ### Test that the content changes with each new feed.
 The final test suite was called “New Feed Selection” and its purpose was to test that the feed did indeed load new content when another feed was clicked.